-Because the usual definition of rank can be very sensitive to the tiny singular values, we use \textit{stable rank} of activation matrix $\Z=[\z_{l}^{1},\dots ,\z_{l}^{N_{MB}}]^{T}$ as a surrogate.
+Because the usual definition of rank can be very sensitive to small singular values, we use \textit{stable rank} of the activation matrix $\Z=[\z_{l}^{1},\dots ,\z_{l}^{N_{MB}}]^{T}$ as a surrogate.
 Note that $N_{MB}$ instead of $N$ activation vectors are used for each mini-batch.
-Stable rank of $\Z$ is defined as
+The stable rank of $\Z$ is defined as

-where $\norm{\Z}_{F}$ is the Forbenius norm, $\norm{\Z}_{2}$ is the spectral norm, and $\{s_i\}$ are the singular values of $\Z$.
-From $\frac{\sum_i s_i^2} {\max_i s_i^2}$, it can be clearly seen that stable rank is upper bounded by the usual rank that counts strictly positive singular values.
-Because the spectral norm is based on a singular value decomposition, calculating stable rank's derivative for every mini-batch is a computationally heavy operation.
-To reduce the computational burden, we introduce an approximation using a special case of Holder's inequality.
+where $\norm{\Z}_{F}$ is the Frobenius norm, $\norm{\Z}_{2}$ is the spectral norm, and $\{s_i\}$ are the singular values of $\Z$.
+From $\frac{\sum_i s_i^2} {\max_i s_i^2}$, it can be clearly seen that stable rank is upper-bounded by the rank that counts strictly positive singular values.
+As the spectral norm is based on singular value decomposition, calculating the derivative of the stable rank for every mini-batch is a computationally heavy operation.
+To reduce the computational burden, we apply an approximation using a special case of H{\"o}lder's inequality.